Umar's Assurance

+The traditional view ascribes it to Caliph Umar ibn Al-Khattab and the time when Muslims captured Jerusalem in AD 637 or 638.
+The guarantees given to Christians regarding their churches and other property makes it one of the most important documents in the history of the city.

+The significance of the Assurance is discussed by early Muslim historians, such as al-Waqidi (c.
+747–823).
+The text of the document is included, abridged or in full, in works from the late 9th, 10th, and later centuries.

 Opinions differ on the authenticity of the different versions of the Assurance.
 Many historians have questioned the authenticity of the Christian versions of this pact and argue that such documents were forged by Christian scribes to secure their possession of some religious sites.
-Some historians consider aspects of al-Tabari's version to be authentic.
+Some historians consider aspects of the version of al-Tabari (copied from Sayf ibn Umar, who died between 786–809) to be authentic.
 For instance, Moshe Gil while discussing al-Tabari's version points out that "the language of the covenant and its details appear authentic and reliable and in keeping with what is known of Jerusalem at the time."

 Historical background

-By AD 637, Muslim armies began to appear in the vicinity of Jerusalem.
+By 637, Muslim armies began to appear in the vicinity of Jerusalem.
 In charge of Jerusalem was Patriarch Sophronius, a representative of the Byzantine government, as well as a leader in the Christian Church.
 Although numerous Muslim armies under the command of Khalid ibn al-Walid and 'Amr ibn al-'As began to surround the city, Sophronius accepted to surrender but he demanded that Umar come to accept the surrender himself.

 Having heard of such a condition, Umar ibn al-Khattab left Medina to Jerusalem.

-Umar's Assurance and historical books

-The covenant was mentioned in the history books in more than one formula and text, and it ranges from short texts, such as the text of Al-Yaqoubi and the text of Ibn Al-Batriq and Ibn Al-Juri, to detailed ones, such as the text of Ibn Asaker, the text of Al-Tabari, the text of Al-Tabari Al-Maqdisi and the text of the Greek Orthodox Patriarchate.
-And he attributed it to a number of sources, and it is recorded in the Musnad of Ahmad.
-His son Abdullah narrated in his appendices on the Musnad, some conditions for the dhimmis.
+Umar travelled to Jerusalem and accepted the surrender.
+He then visited the Church of the Resurrection (today better known as the Church of the Holy Sepulchre) where Sophronius invited him to pray inside the church, but Umar declined so as not to set a precedent and thereby endanger the church's status as a Christian site.
+Instead he prayed outside, on the steps east of the church.